Reverse Sleep Apnea with the Buteyko Method.

 Patrick has been interviewed internationally for radio and television, including a recent interview with Dr. Joseph Mercola, founder of the world’s largest health website, Mercola.com.

-Patrick’s message is simple; breathe through your nose in a calm, gentle and efficient manner.
+Patrick’s message is simple; breath through your nose in a calm, gentle, and efficient manner.
 That’s all that matters.

 DVD sets include Buteyko Clinic set for adults, and ButeykoKids meet Dr Mew for children.